-In the Johnson County Public Library in Lenexa, readers young and old alike sit beneath a tall mosaic covering the walls.
+In a Johnson County public library in Lenexa, readers young and old alike sit beneath a tall mosaic covering the walls.
 Letters of all shapes, sizes and fonts spanning the panels, with vibrant colors catching eyes, people are drawn momentarily away from books to gaze upon it in interest.

 "The scale of the work allows it a magnificent presence in the Atrium," said Christopher Leitch, community relations coordinator for the library.
 "It is glittering and effervescent, and all who see it are momentarily silenced in awe."

 Stephen T. Johnson, a lecturer in the University of Kansas Department of Design, created the public art installation as part of the Public Art Program, through which 1% of the funds of a public building are set aside for a permanent art piece.